josephWoodland/beer.com/README.md

 ## Summary of the brief

-The site should have a clean, clear, and simple layout so the visitor can easily find and quickly understand the site’s purpose and offering.
+The site should have a clean, clear and simple layout so the visitor can easily find and quickly understand the site’s purpose and offering.

 The site should be easy to navigate for both target audiences, even if they will use the site in different ways or require different information.
 Both target audiences should be able to leave their contact details to receive further information.

 There should be several opportunities for site visitors to engage and interact with the site content, easily and functionally.

-The sites’ content should be relevant, concise, and engaging without having unnecessary information.
+The sites content should be relevant, concise, and engaging without having unnecessary information.
 There should be nothing on the site without a purpose or that does not add value to the site objectives or building the brand image.

 The site should conform to brand guidelines and the brand TOV, look and feel.
 These should be relaxed, friendly, and inviting.
 <span id="#ux"></span>